Double burden: Workplace initiatives

 Whenever there is talk about new policies regarding new work time policies, there is often the argument for longer work hours in exchange for a shorter work week.
 For example, many are in favor of longer work hours such as "three ten-hour days or four eight-hour days".
 However, this is often not the best work hours for people who take care of children, because children go to school for perhaps six hours a day, not eight or ten.
 Caretakers would prefer the opposite - shorter hours and longer weeks, such as six hour work days for six times a week, with limits on evening work and overtime, as well as flexible schedules.
 In order to lessen the burden of taking care of children and domestic duties as well as working in the paid sector, workplaces should consider policies that take into account the preferred work hours of caretakers.
 In addition, it is often the case now that many workers juggle domestic work and paid work.
 In order to get the most effective workers, companies should consider changing their policies in order to attract the best people in the field.

 Criticism of double burden thesis

-Catherine Hakim's paper rejects statistics of the European Foundation for the Improvement of Living and Working Conditions as "the main source of tendentious polemics on women’s unfair burden and gender inequality".
+Catherine Hakim's paper rejects statistics of the European Foundation for the Improvement of Living and Working Conditions as "the main source of tendentious polemics on women's unfair burden and gender inequality".
 Her paper states that the idea of a double burden is a myth and concludes instead that "on average, women and men across Europe do the same total number of productive work hours, once paid jobs and unpaid household work are added together – roughly eight hours a day."

+In the book Time for Life: The Surprising Ways Americans Use Their Time, authors John Robinson and Geoffrey Godbey argue that the view that women are working a second shift is contested, and time-use analysis shows that time spent by men and women in total paid and unpaid work, and its inverse, leisure time, is broadly equal in the USA.

+Results from the 2021/22 Time Use Survey conducted by Statistics Austria show that the total daily working time for women averages 7 hours and 38 minutes, and for men, the average total daily working time is 7 hours and 25 minutes, representing a 13-minute difference between the genders.

+According to a 2012 Pew Research Center survey and an analysis of the American Time Use Survey, working-age American men spend 0.4 hours more per week doing paid and unpaid work than women (45.6 hours per week for men and 45.2 hours for women).
+Among married couples with children, this difference rises to 1.4 hours per week (55.5 hours per week for men and 54.1 hours per week for women).